WARNING: Spoilers Off applies to all Moments pages. There will be unmarked spoilers below.

 Batroc the Leaper.

-Captain America's list of people who have challenge him in a fight include; A Nazi with the same serum flowing through his veins, his ex-sidekick who has a robot arm and was experimented on by said Nazi, a magical alien prince who can go toe-to-toe with Thor, and... a pirate.
-Batroc is thus far the only unaugmented human that can gain ground on Captain America.
-He even seemed unimpressed with Captain America for a moment.
+Captain America's list of people who have challenged him in a fight include: a Nazi with the same serum as Cap flowing through his veins, his Brainwashed and Crazy cyborg ex-sidekick, a magical alien prince who can go toe-to-toe with Thor, and... a pirate.
+Batroc is thus far the only unaugmented human that can gain ground on Captain America, unarmed.
+He even seems unimpressed with Captain America for a moment.

-He didn't even have to fight Captain America.
-He'd successfully avoided the Captain's initial attack, and his escape at the end of the rescue mission proves he could have run if he'd wanted to.
-But he stayed behind, just because Captain America was a Worthy Opponent.
+He doesn't even have to fight Captain America.
+He successfully avoids the Captain's initial attack, and his escape at the end of the rescue mission proves he could run if he wanted to.
+But he stays behind, just because Captain America is a Worthy Opponent.
 The way Captain America puts his shield away, gives the indication he considers Batroc a worthy opponent too.

-The Winter Soldier's entrance.
-Nick Fury has escaped from dozens of HYDRA Agents with a fractured arm and seems to be making good his escape.
+His entrance: Nick Fury has just escaped from dozens of submachine gunwielding police officers with a fractured arm and seems to be making good on his escape.
 Then, standing right in front of him, cool as a cucumber, the Soldier.
-Who fires a strange bomblet that sticks to the bottom of his car, blowing it up into the air, then casually steps out of the way as a couple of tons of burning SUV goes flying past.
+Who fires a strange bomblet that sticks to the bottom of his car, blowing it up into the air, then casually steps out of the way as a couple of tons of burning SUV go flying past.